journey-js/journey/README.md

 - *beforeenter* for the **new** route (Journey will wait if promise is returned before continuing)
 - *leave* for the **current** route (Journey will wait if promise is returned before continuing)
 - *enter* for the **new** route

+When *updating* a view (occurs when query parameters change for the  same view) the order is:
+- *update* only *update* will be called, no other handlers are called

 ## <a id="goto"></a>Navigate Programmatically